tc39/proposal-atomics-microwait/README.md

 ### Isn't this two separate proposals?

-Yes.
-The can be split into two independent proposals with no dependencies on each other.
+Sure.
+This can be split into two independent proposals with no dependencies on each other.